PETZL ULTRA RUSH HEADLAMP | 760 Lumens | E52 H

 Honestly, this Petzl Ultra Rush Headlamp was an impulse buy.
 I saw it for a price that made me go “WHOA!” and that was it, I bought it with a smile on my face, and it arrived in December 2016.
 I loved it so much, I bought another one.
 I have been putting this headlamp through the paces, looking for wildlife in the rainforest of Thailand, and it seems like a VERY CAPABLE light.
 I think the quality of the light beams (all 6 of them) is fantastic, and it’s definitely one of the top two headlamps we have reviewed.
 I have never seen a review of this Petzl product, so likely – you’re seeing it close-up here for the very first time.

-The price of these headlamps varies – you can see what the price is now >.
+The price of these headlamps varies – check what the price is now >

 Read our entire review below, or skip to the video at the bottom of the page here.

 The couple differences between this light and the top of the line Petzl Nao+ is that the Ultra Rush has much better waterproofing standards – you can even submerge it in a meter of water for 30 minutes.
 Likely much more, but that’s how they rate – conservatively.
 There are two 18650 batteries, so it’s cranking out much more light over a longer duration – which, in my case is going to make me really happy.
 And finally, there is no need to have the light intensity changing all the time with Reactive Lighting Tech, because the batteries are so strong, they put out as much power as you need – anytime.